 - Pre-Engagement Interactions

-- Establish Rules of Engagement (RoE): testing windows, escalation contacts, restricted assets
+- Define rules of engagement, testing windows, escalation contacts, and prohibited actions

 - Risk Acceptance